 - "we," "us," "company," "our company" or "Northern Genesis II" are to Northern Genesis Acquisition Corp.
-II; - "public shares" are to shares of our common stock sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market); - "public warrants" are to our warrants sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market); - "warrants" are to the public warrants, the private placement warrants, and any working capital warrants; - "public stockholders" are to the holders of our public shares, including our sponsor, officers, directors and director nominees to the extent our sponsor, officers, directors or director nominees purchase public shares, provided that our sponsor's and officers' and directors' status as "public stockholders" shall only exist with respect to such public shares; - "management" or our "management team" are to our officers and directors; - "initial stockholders" are to the holders of our founder shares, including our sponsor; - "sponsor" are to Northern Genesis Sponsor II LLC, a Delaware limited liability company; - "founder shares" are to the shares of our common stock issued prior to this offering; and - "private placement warrants" are to the warrants issued in a private placement simultaneously with the closing of this offering; and - "working capital warrants" are warrants issued in satisfaction of up to \$3,000,000 of working capital loans, in the aggregate, at the price of \$1.50 per warrant at the option of the lender, and having terms identical to the private placement warrants.
+II; - "public shares" are to shares of our common stock sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market); - "public warrants" are to our warrants sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market); - "warrants" are to the public warrants, the private placement warrants, and any working capital warrants; - "public stockholders" are to the holders of our public shares, including our sponsor, officers, directors and director nominees to the extent our sponsor, officers, directors or director nominees purchase public shares, provided that our sponsor's and officers' and directors' status as "public stockholders" shall only exist with respect to such public shares; - "management" or our "management team" are to our officers and directors; - "sponsor" are to Northern Genesis Sponsor II LLC, a Delaware limited liability company, and our initial stockholder; - "founder shares" are to the shares of our common stock issued prior to this offering; and - "private placement warrants" are to the warrants issued in a private placement simultaneously with the closing of this offering; and - "working capital warrants" are warrants issued in satisfaction of up to \$3,000,000 of working capital loans, in the aggregate, at the price of \$1.50 per warrant at the option of the lender, and having terms identical to the private placement warrants. - "forward purchase investor" are to Northern Genesis Capital LLC, an entity which is affiliated with our sponsor, or any member or affiliate thereof that may elect to purchase forward purchase securities under the forward purchase agreement; - "forward purchase agreement" are to the agreement that provides for the possible sale of certain forward purchase securities to the forward purchase investor in a private placement that would close simultaneously with the closing of our initial business combination; - "forward purchase securities" are to either the forward purchase units valued at \$10.00 per unit or the forward purchase shares valued at \$9.75 per share, which may be issued at our discretion, and with the consent and confirmation of the forward purchase investor, pursuant to the forward purchase agreement; - "forward purchase shares" are to the shares of our common stock that may be issued pursuant to the forward purchase agreement; - "forward purchase units" are to the units, consisting of one share of our common stock and onesixth of one warrant, that may be issued pursuant to the forward purchase agreement; - "forward purchase warrants" are to the warrants that may be sold as part of the forward purchase units pursuant to the forward purchase agreement;